 Natalie Neckyfarow is a multi-disciplinary artist who acts, produces, writes, and directs.
 Acting credits: Theatre: Big Love & Wolf Play (Atlantic Acting School), Boys’ Life & Gidion’s Knot (The Seeing Place), Deb in Ordinary Days (Laurie Beechman Theatre), Love’s Labours Lost & Comedy of Errors (Shakespeare in the Valley); Film/TV: Sci-Fi High: The Movie Musical, The Duel, Time Trumpet; Audiobooks: Love Edy.
 Passionate about new work, Natalie also regularly appears in readings organized by The Playground Experiment, The Greenhouse Ensemble, and many independent playwrights and composers.
 She co-produced the award winning first season of web series Redheads Anonymous.
 Natalie is also currently writing a web series loosely based on her experiences teaching Pilates, and a new play that explores climate change.
 Additional Training: SITI Company, Frantic Assembly, Smith College (BA Dance).
 Member of Atlantic Conservatory Class of 2018.
 Proud member Actors Equity Association & SAG-AFTRA.

-Berenice Odriozola is a New York based actor, director, and producer from Tijuana, Mexico.
-Past credits include: Film/TV: Art is Dead (Dir.
-Veronika Gribanova), Sad Girl (Dir.
-Dolan Chorng), Little Hope (Dir.
-Jacqueline Dow), Tracktown (Dir.
-Jeremy Teicher and Alexi Pappas).
-Theater: originating the role of Demeter in zounds!, written by Veronika Gribanova (Dir.
+Berenice Odriozola is a New York based actor/producer who grew up between Tijuana, Mexico and San Diego, California.
+Select credits include: FILM: What We Meant at Dinner (Dir.
+Liana DeMasi), Art is Dead (Dir.
+Veronika Gribanova), sad girl (Dir.
+Dolan Chorng).
+THEATRE: originating the role of Demeter in zounds!
+(Dir.
 Kevin Mejia), The Visit (Dir.
 Taylor Reynolds), Miley Cyrus is Still Twerking, or I Know You (Dir.
 Allison Karman), Right You Are, If You Think So (Dir.
-Dr. Adolf Shapiro), Untitled (About Romance) (Dir.
-Mark Jackson).
-Berenice also recently directed RUN, written by Veronika Gribanova (Manhattan Repertory Theatre), and produced Lover Lover, a site-specific play written by Veronika Gribanova (The Duplex).
-She is the Marketing Director of Floor Five Theatre Company, formed out of Atlantic Acting School, and is a member of the production companies Subverting Something and Boone Pictures.
+Dr. Adolf Shapiro).
+Berenice also recently produced zounds!
+(Edinburgh Festival Fringe), Lover Lover (The Duplex NYC) & directed RUN (Manhattan Repertory Theatre).
+She is a proud member of the theatre & film production companies Subverting Something, and Ambiguous Films, as well as founding member & Marketing Director of Floor Five Theatre Company, formed out of Atlantic Acting School.
 Follow her on Instagram: @bereodri

 Camila Osorio is a Colombian actress.
 She studied English Major with dramatic arts at Tennessee Tech University (2014).
 She is currently in her final semester at Atlantic Acting School full time conservatory program.
 Past notable productions are: The Visit (Atlantic Acting School, 2018) Cleopatra Under Water (Atlantic Acting School, 2018) .
 Short films: Colisión ( by Andrea Vaca, 2018) Contento (by Sacha Perez, 2017).
 After graduating from Atlantic Acting School, Camila is excited to start pursuing her career as an actress and start with her career as a singer.